Library Reopening FAQs

-While our doors are closed, library staff will periodically be checking our voicemail, so please leave us a message at (708) 672-8017.
-We are also available by email at email@example.com or via Facebook Messenger.
+While our doors are closed, library staff will be answering phone calls from 9:30 am – 7 pm on Monday, 9:30 am – 5 pm on Tuesday-Friday and 10 am – 2 pm on Saturday.
+Call us at (708) 672-8017.
+We are also available by email at firstname.lastname@example.org or via Facebook Messenger.

 I have an item that’s due while you are closed.
 What should I do?

 Update 5/18/20: our book drops are now open.
-That being said, we currently have thousands of items out and want to reassure everyone that there is NO RUSH to return materials.
 Due dates have been extended until at least June 29 and fines are not being charged at this time.

 For safety, all materials returned will undergo a quarantine period before being checked in and cleared from your account.